Skip to main content

 data class Book(val title: String, val author: String)

-suspend fun books(topic: String): Books = OpenAI.conversation {
+suspend fun books(topic: String): Books =

-prompt("Give me a selection of books about $topic")
+AI("Give me a selection of books about $topic")

 xef.ai reuses Kotlin's common serialization, which requires adding the kotlinx.serialization plug-in to your build, and mark each class as @Serializable.
 The LLM is usually able to detect which kind of information should go on each field based on its name (like title and author above).
 For those cases where the LLM is not able to infer the type, you can use the @Description annotation: